logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 * Clients comprise the clients who were the subject of the episodes defined immediately above, and are counted uniquely regardless of number of episodes
-* The episode count on the far right is the subset of the 'Episodes N' for which there are inital and final measures from the same outcome instrument.
+* The episode count on the far right is the subset of the 'Episodes N' for which there are initial and final measures from the same outcome instrument.
 * The change for an episode is based on the effect size statistic which is defined as (score at episode start − score at episode end) / standard deviation of episode start scores for all episodes